Search

 Westpac KiwiSaver Scheme

-The Westpac Scheme has seven investment options, a cash option, and six diversified options.
-It has a total Assets Under Management (AUM) of over $9.3 Billion.
+The Westpac KiwiSaver scheme has six investment options, a cash option, and five diversified options.
+It has a total Assets Under Management (AUM) of over $6.8 Billion.

 Many people think the task of changing KiwiSaver companies is daunting.
 But in reality with the right guidance, it’s a fairly simple process.
 In the past this meant lengthy forms and paperwork to verify your identity and address.
 However these days most providers have moved the KiwiSaver sign up and transfer process completely online.